zuokun/MangaBookcase/README.md

 - Implement tabs to support All, Completed, Ongoing, Favourites (Done!)
 - Implement a search-filter (Done!)
 - Implement alphabetical sorting (Done!)
+- Remove auto-focus to search bar at the beginning (Done!)

 Features
 --------